Skip to Content

 • The support system of each parent

-Any history of domestic violence or substance abuse will be highly scrutinized by the court.
+Any history of domestic violence or substance abuse will be highly scrutinized by the court, as these factors carry heavy implications for the child's safety and well-being.

 Child Custody Litigation & Negotiation in Denton County

 Divorcing parties have the right to take their grievances before a judge, but that’s not a requirement.
 Child custody disagreements can often be resolved through negotiation.
-At Burrows Law Group, our attorneys have extensive know-how in navigating both negotiations and divorce court.
+At Burrows Law Group, our custody lawyers in Denton have extensive experience in navigating both negotiations and divorce court.

 Negotiated child custody agreements are presented to a judge for approval.
 After the court’s endorsement, the negotiated agreement carries the same weight and enforceability as one determined by a judge.